 Sorry, this program is full.
 Learn the basics of Windows (navigating the web, opening and saving documents, downloading and emailing pictures) all while experiencing the unique features of Microsoft’s newest operating system, Windows 10.
 This is a demonstration class but PCs with Windows 10 will be available to follow along on.
 Participants are welcome to bring their own laptops or tablets.

 Library staff will demonstrate how to access materials from the library’s digital magazine collection, including Zinio and Flipster.
 Participants are encouraged to bring their own tablet or mobile device for the hands-on learning experience.

-Don’t miss this opportunity to learn more about Pinterest!
+Don’t miss this opportunity to learn how to access the library’s free digital magazine collection!
 Space is limited, registration is required.
-Register online or call 330.653.6658 x1010.
+Register online call 330.653.6658 x1010.

 Stay up on the latest news and trends, and connect with friends.
 Twitter is a social networking site which allows users to send out updates, post links to interesting articles, photos and more!
 Learn how to create an account, send a tweet, retweet, and how to use and search hashtags.
 Prerequisites: email address, strong mouse, keyboard and web skills.

 Library staff will go over the basics of using your Kindle Fire, including navigating, browsing the internet, downloading and using apps, and using your Kindle Fire as an e-reader.
 A demonstration on how to download materials from the library’s e-media collection, such as e-books and audiobooks, will be included.
 This class will be geared toward beginners, but more advanced users may learn a thing or two.
 Bring your Kindle Fire and your questions!